Introduction of SSIS

 - It supports broad documentation in different styles.

-- It is easy in use, and implementation speed is also effective.
+- It is easy to use, and implementation speed is also effective.

 - It is tightly integrated with Visual Studio and SQL